developer-zebra/developer-zebra-site/src/enterprise-browser/1-4/guide/featuredemo/index.md

 ### WebStorage
 The Web Storage section of the Feature Demo application demonstrates the basic functionality of the HTML5 LocalStorage and SessionStorage APIs.
 This allows storage of basic Name/Value data pairs.

-* **LocalStorage Input –** a string to be stored using LocalStorage; remains resident after the app is closed
+* **LocalStorage Input –** a string to be stored using LocalStorage; remains resident after the app is closed.
-* **LocalStorage Output –** displays the LocalStorage data retrieved when tapping the "Local Fetch" button
+* **LocalStorage Output –** displays the LocalStorage data retrieved when tapping the "Local Fetch" button.
-* **SessionStorage Input –** a string to be stored using SessionStorage; does not persist after the app is closed
+* **SessionStorage Input –** a string to be stored using SessionStorage; does not persist after the app is closed.
-* **SessionStorage Output –** displays the SessionStorage data retrieved when tapping the "Local Fetch" button
+* **SessionStorage Output –** displays the SessionStorage data retrieved when tapping the "Local Fetch" button.
-* **Local Store –** stores the value in the "LocalStorage Input" field into LocalStorage
+* **Local Store –** stores the value in the "LocalStorage Input" field into LocalStorage.
-* **Local Fetch –** retrieves the value from LocalStorage
+* **Local Fetch –** retrieves the value from LocalStorage.
-* **Session Store –** stores the value in the "SessionStorage Input" field into SessionStorage
+* **Session Store –** stores the value in the "SessionStorage Input" field into SessionStorage.
-* **Session Fetch –** retrieve the value from SessionStorage
+* **Session Fetch –** retrieve the value from SessionStorage.

 ### Inspecting the Code
 When unzipping the contents of the Feature Demo download, the following folders and files appear: